 The Music Department at Mountbatten is a well-equipped hive of creativity staffed by a team of enthusiastic musicians.
 On a walk through the Department you are likely to encounter students developing their vocal skills; preparing for one of our many concerts and performance opportunities; composing in one of our 2 Apple Mac Suites; developing their instrumental skills with one of our 17 visiting instrumental teachers or just making music with their friends.

 Students can expect to do a lot of practical music making in the Lower School.
 They will spend time singing and playing instruments through projects developing students’ band skills to Samba and African drumming.
 They will also spend a considerable amount of their time learning to use Logic X, Apple’s industry standard software package.
 By the end of Year 9, among other exciting projects, they will have composed music for film clips and TV commercials, written a pop song and created a Club Dance remix.

 There are two possible routes for studying Music in the Upper School.
 Those with a strong desire to develop their performing, composing and listening skills follow the AQA GCSE course in Music.
-Whilst those who wish to focus on technology can follow the RSL Level 2 Certificate in Technology for Music Practitioners.
+Whilst those who wish to focus on technology can follow the NCFE Level 2 qualification in Music Technology.